ag-michael/EmailScanner/Readme.md

 EmailScanner is an integration application in python that uses `exchangelib` to process mail items in Microsoft exchange.

+The purpose of this application is to aid and orchestrate security event analysis of reported phishing emails as well as related email security events.

 ## Features

 - ActiveDirectory inegration, processed messages are enriched using user or computer AD information.